-Indiana is America’s twelfth-biggest exporter by state behind front-runners including Texas, California, New York and Washington states.
-The value of Indiana’s exports equals 2.4% of United States’ overall exported products for 2018.
+Indiana ranks among America’s biggest 15 exporters by state behind front-runners including Texas, California, New York and Washington states.
+The value of Indiana’s exports equals 2.4% of United States’ overall exported products for 2019.

 Indiana’s Top 10 Exports

 The following export products represent the highest dollar value in Indiana global shipments during 2019.
 Also shown is the percentage share each export category represents in terms of overall exports from Indiana.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.